Analyzing Functions from DerivativesAnswer the following question... | Channels for Pearson+

 Critical Points

 Critical points of a function occur where its derivative is zero or undefined.
-These points are significant because they can indicate local maxima, minima, or points of inflection.
-To find critical points, set the derivative equal to zero and solve for the variable, or identify where the derivative does not exist.
+These points are potential locations for local maxima or minima.
+To find them, set the derivative equal to zero and solve for x.
+In this case, f′(x) = (x − 1)²(x + 2) = 0, leading to critical points at x = 1 and x = -2.

 Recommended video: